Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ##### Getting array length

-Length:To know the size of the array
+length:To know the size of the array

 ```js
 const numbers = [1, 2, 3, 4, 5]